enarroied/enarroied/README.md

 #### Python Libraries and Frameworks

-The following non-exhaustive list shows some libraries I've use for some projects:
+The following non-exhaustive list shows some libraries I've used for some projects:

 | Tasks| Libraries |
 |-----| ----|